RemapIDs

 RemapIDs operates through two categories of remaps:

-- Registry remaps (block, item, fluid, entity_type) are injected at registry freeze time, before the world loads.
+- Registry remaps (block, item, fluid, entity_type) are injected into the game registries after all mods have registered their content.
 These require a full game restart to apply.
+For block remaps, block state IDs are also remapped so network serialization stays consistent.

 - Reloadable remaps (tag, recipe, loot_table) are applied when datapacks load and can be refreshed with